• My Book

 Instead I found this one which does the job perfectly on the topic of the unread books and other things that fill a house and must be dealt with (or just put into a bigger box to be not dealt with later in the next place).
 It was even better when I discovered that Len is a woman from Australia who writes lots of wonderful stuff.

 Anyhow, it’s clear I’m just stalling.
 I need to go and see if I can fit all our stuff for today AND the guinea pigs into the car.
-Perhaps next time (if there is one) I’ll use the professionals, such as Illinois Movers, to help me.
+Perhaps next time (if there is one) I’ll use the professionals to help me.

 Filed Under: boys, family, other things I have learned Tagged With: change, emotion, Len Webster, moving, poetry